Human Development Studies (M.Ed.)

 The Human Development Studies (HDS) program critically explores and synthesizes the dynamic relationships among individuals, environments, and human systems.
 Using a systems theory lens and linking research with practice, students will examine different developmental domains as well as design strategies and interventions to promote healthy development among individuals, groups, and organizations.

-From personal relationships to group dynamics to entire organizational structures — the principles of effective human development can be applied in many ways.
-In this innovative program, you’ll develop your skills to drive and manage change working with diverse populations in a wide range of settings and set yourself apart as an effective organizational leader focused on equity and systemic change.
+In this innovative program, you'll develop your skills to drive and manage change working with diverse populations in a wide range of settings and set yourself apart as an effective organizational leader focused on equity and systemic change.

 Dietitian/Nutritionist and Organizational specializations are available in HDS.